fermyon/developer/content/spin/kv-store-tutorial.md

 $ spin --version
 ```

-> Please ensure you're on version is 0.9 or later.
+> Please ensure you're on version 0.9 or later.

 ## Creating a New Spin Application